Creating Community Around The Music of Franz Schubert in Calgary

 What, where, and when?

-We invite Calgary classical musicians to perform at Calgary’s first annual Schubertiade, to be held January 31, 2026, at St. David’s United Church 3303 Capitol Hill Crescent NW, Calgary, AB
+We invite Calgary classical musicians to Calgary’s first annual Schubertiade, to be held January 31, 2026, at St. David’s United Church 3303 Capitol Hill Crescent NW, Calgary, AB

 Modelled after the Schubertiade that ran successfully in Chicago’s PianoForte Studios from 2005 to 2018, and was the most widely attended event PianoForte ever hosted, this Schubertiade will be more than just a group recital.